 BTC cashbackOrdinary income at FMVCapital gains (50% inclusion)High

-Stablecoin cashbackOrdinary income at ~C$1.36Near-zero gain on disposalLow
+USDC cashbackOrdinary income at approx. C$1.36Near-zero gain on disposalLow

 How to Apply from Canada

-Canadian crypto card applications require a valid Canadian passport or provincial driver's license (permis de conduire), proof of Canadian address (utility bill, bank statement, or CRA notice of assessment), and your Social Insurance Number (SIN) for tax reporting purposes.
+Canadian crypto card applications require a valid Canadian passport or provincial driver's license (permis de conduire), proof of Canadian address (utility bill from Hydro-Quebec/BC Hydro/Ontario Hydro/ATCO, bank statement from TD/RBC/Scotiabank/BMO/CIBC/Desjardins, or CRA notice of assessment), and your Social Insurance Number (SIN) for tax reporting purposes.

 Issuers with established Canadian operations (like Crypto.com) typically offer instant verification for users with existing accounts.
 New users should expect 1-3 business days.
-Global issuers may ship physical cards from international fulfillment centers, which can take 2-4 weeks to arrive at a Canadian address.
-Virtual card access is usually available within minutes of KYC approval.
+Global issuers may ship physical cards from international fulfillment centers, which can take 2-4 weeks to arrive at a Canadian address via Canada Post.
+Virtual card access is usually available within minutes of KYC approval and works immediately with crypto cards with Apple Pay and Google Pay.

-Quebec residents should verify availability separately, as some financial products have additional requirements under the AMF (Autorite des marches financiers).
+Quebec residents should verify availability separately.
+Some financial products have additional requirements under the AMF (Autorite des marches financiers), and some card issuers do not serve Quebec.
+Always check province-specific availability.

 Spending Tips for Canada